Music runs culture.

 and the people who gave it meaning.

-Without artists, there’s nothing to believe in.
+Without artists, there is nothing to believe in.

-Without fans, there’s no culture around it.
+Without fans, there is no culture around it.

-Without reaction, a song is just sitting there.
+Without reaction, a song just sits there.

 We think music should do more.

-and pull people into the same moment.
+It should pull people into the same moment.

 It should feel social.